maciej-jonczyk/network-ala/README.md

 The starting point is a mapping between oligo probes (abbreviated MZ) to maize genes (NAM v5 assembly, dubbed NAM).
 The code for MZ-NAM mapping is not included here.

-The primary ID type in STRING v 12 is UniProt and mapping to AGPv4 is included.
+The primary ID type in STRING v 12 is UniProt (abbreviated *UP* here) and mapping to AGPv4 is included.
 There is UniProt - NAM mapping in file Zm-B73-REFERENCE-NAM.UniProt.proteins.tab from https://download.maizegdb.org/Zm-B73-REFERENCE-NAM-5.0/
 So I'll use UniProt.